86Box/docs/hardware/machinespecific.rst

 .. rubric:: Intel Classic R/R Plus (Monsoon)

 * The messages for entering the BIOS setup and skipping the memory test are not displayed by default.
 To enter the setup utility, press :kbd:`F1` when the number *135* or an error is displayed.
 To skip the memory test, press :kbd:`Space`.
-Both messages can be enabled through the *POST Setup Prompt* and *POST Memory Test Prompt* options on page 1 of the BIOS setup respectively.
+Both messages can be enabled through the *POST Setup Prompt* and *POST Memory Test Prompt* options in page 1 of the BIOS setup utility respectively.
 * The internal IDE hard disk controller is disabled by default.
-It can be enabled through the *Onboard IDE* option on page 1 of the BIOS setup.
+It can be enabled through the *Onboard IDE* option in page 1 of the BIOS setup utility.

 .. rubric:: Zida Tomato 4DPS

 * Floppy drive support is completely disabled by default.
-It can be enabled through the *Onboard FDD Controller* option of the *Chipset Features Setup* menu on the BIOS setup; the floppy drives themselves must also be configured in the *Standard CMOS Setup* menu.
+It can be enabled through the *Onboard FDD Controller* option of the *Chipset Features Setup* menu in the BIOS setup; the floppy drives themselves must also be configured in the *Standard CMOS Setup* menu.

 Socket 7
 --------